 RNA extraction, cDNA synthesis and Quantitative PCR

 Total RNA was extracted using Trizol (ThermoFisher Scientific) and then further cleaned up with the RNeasy Mini Kit (Qiagen) according to manufacturer’s protocol.
 The DNaseI step was included.
 RNA was quantified with a nanodrop ND-1000 (ThermoFisher Scientific) and stored at -80oC.
 For larval carcass RNA sequencing, 30 carcasses were used per replicate in triplicates.
-For qRT-PCR, either a single carcass or a mix of up to 10 carcasses were used as detailed in the results. cDNA was generated using 100ng total RNA and oligo dT primers with the Superscript III kit (Invitrogen).
+For qRT-PCR, either a single carcass or a mix of up to 10 carcasses were used as detailed in the results. cDNA was generated using 100ng total RNA and oligo dT or random primers (for nascent transcript and circRNA analysis) with the Superscript III kit (Invitrogen).
 The cDNA reaction was diluted to 60 or 120μl with dH2O, and 1μl of this cDNA was further diluted with 7μl dH2O to use as a template in the qRT-PCR reactions.
 10μl PowerSybr reagent (ABI) with 1μl of a 10μM solution of each target-specific forward and reverse primers (primer sequences on request) were added for a total reaction of 20μl.
-The qRT-PCR was performed on a Chromo4 instrument (MJR) using the Opticon Monitor 3 software.
+For circRNA analysis, primers were designed to flank the back-spliced exon-exon junction most frequently detected in the RNAseR treated circRNA sequence data.
+All the circRNA structures were validated by sequencing of the RT-PCR product.
+The qRT-PCR was performed on a Chromo4 instrument (MJR) using the Opticon Monitor 3 software, except for circRNA which was conducted using a Roche lightcycler 96.
 Rp49 was used as a control gene for normalization, fold changes were determined by CT.
 All reactions were performed in triplicate.

 Scanning Electron Microscopy